The Comic Art of Jack

 A note on copyright issues

 It is my understanding that all of the comics included on this website are in the public domain and free of copyright restrictions.
 As far as I have been able to determine, the publishers of these comics did not renew the copyrights 28 years after publication, as required for extension of copyright.
-If you have information to the contrary, please let me know.
-My intent is to comply with copyright law.

 (Unfortunately, copyright constraints do prevent the inclusion here of the 6600+ pages that Jack Bradbury drew for Disney comic books.
 Too bad.
 There's a lot of wonderful artwork there.)